 First Samuel replaces the clutter of spreadsheets or of broker or fund statements with absolute clarity.
 From the day-to-day fluctuations of the share market to the big picture, we make sure you have all the information you need to feel secure and fully informed.

-- Commentary - A generic commentary on the Australian equity portion of your portfolio
+- Investment commentary - A generic commentary on the Australian equity portion of your portfolio (quarterly)

 - Flash after-tax performance report for the fiscal year just ended - Early July

 - Personal Investment Report on your portfolio(s) - Early August

 - Accountant’s pack & tax reports - Early October